Talk to sales Contact Login English

 Cost metrics are crucial for understanding and managing the expenses associated with running a restaurant.
 They help you monitor and control costs, which is essential for maintaining profitability.

-Cost of Goods Sold (CoGS) represents the direct costs attributable to the production of the food and beverages sold by the restaurant.
+Cost of Goods Sold (restaurant COGS) represents the direct costs attributable to the production of the food and beverages sold by the restaurant.
 It includes the cost of ingredients and raw materials.
 This metric is important because it directly impacts the restaurant’s gross profit.
-To calculate CoGS, you add the beginning inventory and purchases during the period and subtract the ending inventory.
+To calculate COGS, you add the beginning inventory and purchases during the period and subtract the ending inventory.

 How to calculate: